aman-sharma-nine/Neural-Network-using-Numpy/README.md

-## Notebook explainig how to build neural network using numpy from scratch.
+## Notebook explaining how to build neural network using numpy from scratch.

-### Use this code to gain the intuition behind nn layers, forward propogation and backpropogation
+### Use this code to gain the intuition behind nn layers structure, forward propogation, activation functions and backpropogation